 Stjepan Tomić is a strong player and famous youtuber with his Hanging Pawns channel.
 His goal is to become a Grandmaster and to share his new Chess knowledge with the community.

-Here is a blitz game of mine, for the first example.
+Here is a blitz game of mine featuring a Greek Gift, for the first example.
 It was played in the Exchange variation of the Queen’s Gambit Declined (albeit a weird one since my opponent took on d5 with the knight).
 I wanted to show it to emphasize the difference between ideal positions and what actually happens in games most of the time.

-The moves following the Bxh7+ sacrifice are explained in my introduction to the Bxh7+ Greek Gift.
+The moves following the Greek Gift in this game are explained in my introduction to the Greek Gift.